lawsie/guizero/docs-src/docs/size.md

 You can set the `width` and `height` of widgets in guizero.

-Widgets are sized by pixels or characters depending on the widget and what it contains.
+Widgets are sized by either pixels or characters depending on the widget and what it contains.

 Some widgets size can also be set to `"fill"` where it will use up all of the available space.